DinaTaklit/Star-Match-Game/README.md

 - Unmouting and Remounting Components
 - Using Custom Hooks 😎
 - Struct Component files: each component and it is logic should be in smae js file 😀

+## Credits

+All credits go for the [React: Getting Started](https://app.pluralsight.com/library/courses/react-js-getting-started/table-of-contents) by it is instructor Samer Buna from react path in **Pluralsight*.